gesievi/Radii_doc_gesievi/_sources/tutorial/grashopper/documentation_rst/02_connect.rst.txt

 Connect
 ************

-The connect component is the central component of the radii plugin, every other component is connected to the connection part.
+The connect component is the **central component** of the radii plugin, every other component is connected to it, via "Connection" output.
+Only those components who are connected will be published, when you switch the Toggle to true.

 **Input**